AlysterVodka/Hackathony/Thyrza/Research_LiminalSpaces.md

 - *Liminal is a formal word most often used to describe an intermediate state, phase, or condition.
 It can also describe something that is barely perceptible or barely capable of eliciting a response.*  - Merriam webster

-- *(etymology) From latin "līmen" meaning "threshold", first recorded in late 1800s.*
+- *(etymology) From latin "līmen" meaning "threshold", first recorded in 1890s.*
 - *(psychology) relating to, or situated at the limen, the threshold at which a stimulus begins to produce an effect.*
 - *relating to a transitional or intermediate state, stage, or period.*
 	- - Dictionary.com

-- *Liminality signifies a threshold between two zones, an anteroom distinct from that which could be said to be definitely inside or outside, here and there.* - Landscapes of Liminality paper (pdf below)
+- ==*Liminality signifies a threshold between two zones, an anteroom distinct from that which could be said to be definitely inside or outside, here and there.*== - Landscapes of Liminality paper (pdf below)

 #### "Space"
 - *an empty place*